 Location: Rosengartenplatz 2, 68161

-Considered as the Music City by UNESCO, you should not miss to experience at least one genre of Music in Mannheim.
+Considered the Music City by UNESCO, you should not miss experiencing at least one genre of Music in Mannheim.

 7. Do not forget the City’s ‘not-so-ordinary’ landmark

 Okay, this might sound as simple as saying A-B-C, but I want to include in your list of things to do in Mannheim to remember the Wassertrum or the Water tower.
 Every place has its identity and that makes people easily recall what and how it looks like.
 Simply, people set a certain landmark.
 In Mannheim, the renowned Wassertrum takes that sign, standing 60 meters above the highest point of the Friedrichsplatz.
 Aside from serving as a meeting point for most people, the Water tower was used to be a reservoir for drinking water.
 This Romanesque tower amazes everyone after sunset as it starts to spark with the moving fountains at its foot.
 An inspiring conclusion for a day, isn’t it?
 Hold on, this Baroque sandstone structure can still astonish you with its meticulously designed open staircase, inviting each of us to glance at manifold sculptures, including the Amphitrite (Goddess of Sea).